-Since Mike moved in, painting the dining room a more dramatic color was something he wanted.
+Since my partner moved in, painting the dining room a more dramatic color was something he wanted.
 Of course, it was pushed down the list of priorities as more important tasks came up.
 Finally, memorial day weekend came, and we were able to complete the dining room.

 Our concept started out pretty simple.
 A line would divide the wall, approximately at chair rail height, with the existing color on the top half and a new color on the bottom half.
 Simple enough, right?

 Fifteen color samples taped to the wall later, we end up picking the colors.
 We decide to get two shades from the same sample grid.
 A medium tone at the top, a darker color at the bottom.
 One would go in his closet, the other on the dining room wall.